 Welcome to South Bronx, a poverty-stricken area of New York that many prostitutes and drug addicts call home.
 The notably large numbers of drug users, criminals, and prostitutes have come to characterize the area, particularly the red light district Hunts Point.
 Chris Arnade, a photographer living in Brooklyn, aims to represent these people in quite a different way.
 “Faces of Addiction” is a collection of portraits that zooms in on the individuals of the Bronx.
 They are given a face, a voice, a history, and, most importantly, an opportunity to testify their human existence.

-The stigma cemented to the word addict comes to define drug users, an involuntary but tightly fastened shroud over their identity.
+The stigma cemented to the words drug addicts comes to define drug users, an involuntary but tightly fastened shroud over their identity.
 And reciprocally, these people come to define themselves in the same way.
 Arnade asks one man named Supreme the question, “Who are you?”
 His response: “A doped up junkie.”
 But Supreme knows what that means to most people.
 He raises a middle finger to the camera and says, “That’s for all the people judging who I am.”

 A prostitute named Sunshine pulls her shirt down to reveal a tattoo that says, “Thug Misses.”